youboi420/network_analyzer/readme.md

 - the project is to create a helpfull tool to automate and shorten the investiagtion of a network pcap record. that includes general info, tcp exceptions, ddos detections, mitm detection, and more.

+## Run locally
+clone the repoistory and then follow these step's
+- for windows user's please use this tool using wsl because it uses some linux sys and netinet libs which are built in to linux and are a pain to use normally in window's
 ## installation
 [gcc](https://gcc.gnu.org/install/)
 - use your unix based package manager and install these lib's